-HANNADI JOSEPHINE SHATARA Instructor in Social Studies
+HANNADI JOSEPHINE SHATARA FT Instructor

 A&HW 4005 Sustainability and the Social Studies

 This course examines the ways in which such scientific issues can be incorporated into school curricula as issues of civic education.
 Particular attention will be paid to mitigation and adaptation efforts that are currently underway in classrooms across the U.S. as well as the interdisciplinary nature of sustainability education.